Iowa Democratic Party chairman to resign

-Price offered his resignation in a letter sent Wednesday to the state party’s leadership committee.
+Price announced his resignation in a letter sent Wednesday to the state party’s leadership committee.

-Price called for an emergency meeting of the party’s State Central Committee for Saturday afternoon to elect an interim chairperson to replace him.
+Price called for an emergency meeting of the party’s State Central Committee for Saturday afternoon to elect an interim chairperson.

 “The fact is that Democrats deserved better than what happened on caucus night.
 As chair of this party, I am deeply sorry for what happened and bear the responsibility for any failures on behalf of the Iowa Democratic Party,” Price wrote.
 “While it is my desire to stay in this role and see this process through to completion, I do believe it is time for the Iowa Democratic Party to begin looking forward, and my presence in my current role makes that more difficult.”